Updated July 17, 2023

 Risks of Fallen Angels

 But not every company can cope with such setbacks, which may be due to the change in taste of the customers or any other ever-lasting impact.
-In such cases, the investors investing in such companies have to bear a heavy loss.
+In such cases, the investors investing in such companies must bear a heavy loss.
 Due to the financial position of such issuing companies, there is always an excellent level of risk in fallen angels.

 Recoveries of Fallen Angel